scoooot/yotagrabber/README.md

 github is having problems communicating with the toyota website by either being blocked sometimes, or getting connection failures/forced closures, or continuous response timeouts.
 Possibly the website has been in the past seeing too much traffic from github and is throttling it or blocking it sometimes.
 I don't seem to have these problems when running these updates on my desktop for just a few vehicle models.
+To that end I have a power shell script, Get-ToyotaInventory.ps1 that when scheduled as a job does the same thing as the github workflow
+(short of the adding the resulting found inventory to the git repository yet) and runs from the desktop.
+See Invocation.txt as to how to invoke the various programs.